ManoManoTech/kubernetes-node-specific-sizing/README.md

     - `node-specific-sizing.manomano.tech/request-memory-fraction: 0.1`
     - `node-specific-sizing.manomano.tech/limit-memory-fraction: 0.1`

-3. Optionally set absolute minimums, maximums and exclusions
+3. *Optionally*, set up appropriate minimums and maximums.
-   NB: Only pods with the `node-specific-sizing.manomano.tech/enabled: "true"` label will see their resource modified.
-   - `node-specific-sizing.manomano.tech/minimum-cpu-request: 0.5`
+   - `node-specific-sizing.manomano.tech/minimum-cpu: 50m`
-   - `node-specific-sizing.manomano.tech/minimum-cpu-limit: 0.5`
+   - `node-specific-sizing.manomano.tech/maximum-cpu: 4`
-   - `node-specific-sizing.manomano.tech/maximum-memory-request: 0.5`
+   - `node-specific-sizing.manomano.tech/minimum-memory: 50M`
-   - `node-specific-sizing.manomano.tech/maximum-memory-limit: 0.5`
+   - `node-specific-sizing.manomano.tech/maximum-memory: 4G`
+   - NOTE: Minimums and maximums are applied to both resource and limits.
+     We don't see the need to add different minimums for requests in limits in practice.
+You may challenge that choice by opening an issue.
+   - NOTE: Minimums and maximums are to be understood per-pod and not per-container.
+See resource-sizing algorithm for details.

-4. Optionally exclude some containers from dynamic-sizing
+4. *Optionally*, exclude some containers from dynamic sizing.
     - `node-specific-sizing.manomano.tech/exclude-containers: istio-init,istio-proxy`
     - NOT IMPLEMENTED